deG3nt3lm4n/gh0stieve-syntax/README.md

 ![Xexy syntax theme](./img/imgv0-2-0.png)

 If you are wondering this is for html but feel like javascript looks better you tell me

+To be honest... looking for a friend... anyone want to code together?